hgroenenboom/emscripten-playground/README.md

 ### TODOs
 - add emscripten as a submodule and automatically install/update it (or provide a script for it)
 - Make scripts platform agnostic
+- Improve documentation and move documentation out of powershell scripts into this README